 Yes, we only require a 30% deposit to secure your position on the trek if the trek is more than 60 days out, with the full balance payable 60 days before departure.
 If the trek departs within 60 days, full payment will be required when booking.

 Is there a credit and debit card payment surcharge?

-Yes, if you book using the credit or debit card Stripe payment gateway, there will be a 1.6% surcharge.
-You can avoid this 1.6% surcharge by electing to do a bank transfer in the payment option.
+Yes, if you book using the credit or debit card Stripe payment gateway, there will be a 1.7% surcharge.
+You can avoid this 1.7% surcharge by doing a bank transfer in the payment option.